Hands-On: Tune the Model¶

 Here, we want to remove ip_address_geopoint from the model.

-Click on ip_address_geopoint and click the Reject button (or alternatively use the on/off toggle directly):
+Click on ip_address_geopoint and click the Reject button (alternatively, click the on/off toggle).

 The Type of the variable is very important to define how it should be preprocessed before it is fed to the machine learning algorithm:

 Numerical variables are real-valued ones.
 They can be integer or numerical with decimals.

 Categorical variables are the ones storing nominal values: red/blue/green, a zip code, a gender, etc. Also, there will often be times when a variable that looks like Numerical should actually be Categorical instead.
 For example, this will be the case when an “id” is used in lieu of the actual value.

 Text is meant for raw blocks of textual data, such as a Tweet, or customer review.
 Dataiku DSS is able to handle raw text features with specific preprocessing.